CHEROKEE HISTORY TIMELINE

 1821

 After 12 years of working on isolating each syllable in the Cherokee language, Sequoyah finishes and introduces a written syllabary (similar to an alphabet) of 86 characters.
-It is approved by the Cherokee chiefs (adopted by the council).
+Although initially questioned as witchcraft, it is ultimately approved by the Cherokee chiefs (adopted by the council).
 Within six months more than 25% of the Cherokee Nation learns how to read and write in their own language.
 Within 10 years 90% can read and write the syllabary, leading to almost total literacy among the Cherokees.

 Supreme Courthouse at New Echota Interior of Supreme Courthouse at New Echota